Licensed Mental Health Counselor, LMHC

 Body image issues/body dysmorphia

-Leon Garber is a Licensed Mental Health Counselor in Chelsea, New York specializing in obsessive-compulsive disorder (OCD), anxiety, depression, trauma, self-esteem, and existential challenges.
+Leon Garber is a Licensed Mental Health Counselor in Midtown, Manhattan specializing in obsessive-compulsive disorder (OCD), anxiety, depression, trauma, self-esteem, and existential challenges.
 The primary focus of his practice is in helping clients manage anxiety disorders, including social anxiety, generalized anxiety, and obsessive-compulsive disorder (OCD).
 He works closely with his clients to help decrease self-destructive behaviors, foster self-compassion, and develop healthy coping skills to live happier, more meaningful lives.
 He also helps clients recover from narcissistic / emotional abuse in relationships with partners, spouses, friends, and/or relatives.

 Leon’s approach is grounded in using Cognitive Behavioral Therapy (CBT) to challenge clients’ unhealthy behaviors, feelings, and thoughts.
 For clients with OCD, he utilizes Exposure and Response Prevention, a type of CBT to help clients face their fears in a systematic, gradual manner.
 He also draws upon Existential Therapy to support clients as they contemplate life meaning and explore feelings of doubt or despair.